-Washroom activity included mirror vinyls, which looked like messages written in steam, targeted the audience when they were in a 'relevant' environment.
+Humour wasn't used in the creative itself however our messaging was brought to life in creative ways where possible e.g. washroom activity included mirror vinyls, which looked like messages written in steam, targeting people in the most 'relevant' environment.